 Standard Nachos – 834 calories (3490kj)

-Again, exact numbers are going to vary a bit according to the topping choices you pick, but as a general rule, if everything else is equal the lowest calorie meal in Mad Mex will be your favourite goodies in the form of a Small Naked Burrito – very closely followed by a small burrito with small fillings.
+Again, exact numbers are going to vary a bit according to the topping choices you pick, but as a general rule, if everything else is equal the lowest calorie meal in Mad Mex will be your favourite goodies in the form of a Small Naked Burrito – very closely followed by a set of soft tacos.

 What Meat Should You Pick?